google/applied-machine-learning-intensive/v2/03_regression/00_introduction_to_regression/slides.md

 ![center](res/regression3.png)

 <!--
 Recall that the equation for a line is y = m * x + b, where x denotes our input variable and y is our output.
 In the case of machine learning, x is input features and y is target outputs.
-If we were trying to forecast energy level from coffee intake, amount of coffee would be the input, and energy level would be output.
+If we were trying to forecast energy level from coffee intake, amount of coffee would be the input, and energy level would be the output.

 Image Details:
 * [regression3.png](http://www.google.com): Copyright Google